-CoreLogic, which analyzes global property information, notes that the average U.S. homeowner gained $12,400 in home equity between the third quarter of 2017 and the third quarter of 2018, with the most significant increases in Western states such as California and Nevada.
-Overall, U.S. homes with mortgages (roughly 63% of all properties) have seen their equity increase by 9.4% year over year.
+CoreLogic, which analyzes global property information, notes that the average U.S. homeowner gained $9,800 in home equity between the second quarter of 2019 and the second quarter of 2020, with the most significant increases in Western states such as Seattle, Idaho, and Montana.
+Overall, U.S. homes with mortgages (roughly 63% of all properties) have seen their equity increase by 6.6% year over year.

 Estimate your home equity with this simple formula: subtract your home’s estimated market value from your current mortgage balance.

 To find out what your home is worth, check out HomeLight’s Home Value Estimator, which pulls data from several leading sources to get a real-time value estimate based on current market trends.
 While HomeLight’s Home Value Estimator is a great starting point (we use a 7-question quiz to learn more about your property and enhance the accuracy of our estimate) you should also ask your agent to walk you through a comparative market analysis of recently sold comparable homes near you to lock down your pricing strategy.

 5. Maintenance keeps getting away from you or you’d like to age in place longer.

 90% of retiring homeowners want to age in place, but Americans notoriously wait too long to downsize or switch to a house that better meets their needs later in life.
 Seller generational trends from the National Association of Realtors show that 70% of people who moved between the ages of 55 and 94 did so for a health-related concern.